pakdevs/tribune-server/README.md

 The server loads it automatically via `dotenv` only in local runs.
 The server uses NewsAPI.org.
 Keys are never exposed to the client.

+### Pakistan feed domain scoping

+NewsAPI does not support `country=pk` on Top Headlines.
+To keep PK feed focused on Pakistani outlets, `/api/pk` and `/api/pk/category/{slug}` default to a curated domains allowlist.

+- Override/extend domains:
+  - `?domains=dawn.com,tribune.com.pk` to add more.
+  - `?mode=replace&domains=dawn.com,tribune.com.pk` to replace the list entirely.
+- Debug header: responses include `X-PK-Domains` with the effective list.

 ## Provider Strategy

 - Single provider: NewsAPI.org.
 Top headlines uses /v2/top-headlines (cannot combine sources with country/category); Search uses /v2/everything with optional `domains` and time sorting.